On the stability of Rotating States in Second-Order Self-Propelled Multi-Particle Systems: Introduction

-Consider a solution $\{r,\dot r\}$ of Equation (\ref{EqnDecoupledSystem}).
-If the vectors $r$ and $\dot{r}$ are parallel at some instant, then they remain parallel and we can describe them as $r(t)=c(t)\hat{r}$ and $\dot r(t)=\dot c(t)\hat{r}$ for some unit vector $\hat{r}$ and a real-valued function $c$ in which case the function $c(t)$ must solve the equation $\ddot c = \dot c-\dot c ^3-c$.
-Setting $x = \dot c$, $y=-c$, and $f(x) = x^3-x$, we obtain the system $\dot x =y-f(x)$, $\dot y = -x$, which belongs to the class of {\it Li\'{e}nard systems}.
-The function $f(x)$ satisfies the Li\'{e}nard theorem \cite{Lienard:1928}, see also \cite{Lins:1977} for a more general discussion, which guarantees the existence of a unique nontrivial limit cycle and this limit cycle is stable.
-The zero solution of (\ref{EqnDecoupledSystem}) is unstable.
+Consider a nonzero solution $r$ of (\ref{EqnDecoupledSystem}).
+If the vectors $r$ and $\dot{r}$ are parallel at some instant, then they remain parallel and can be written as $r(t)=c(t)\hat{r}$ and $\dot r(t)=\dot c(t)\hat{r}$ for some constant unit vector $\hat{r}$ and a scalar function $c$.
+Then $c(t)$ satisfies $\ddot c = \dot c-\dot c ^3-c$, a Li\'{e}nard equation (\cite{Lienard:1928}, \cite{Lins:1977}), with a unique, stable limit cycle.
+Next, we examine trajectories of (\ref{EqnDecoupledSystem}) where position and velocity vectors are initially non-parallel.